Neo Bank Outlook 2026: The Triumvirate Battle Among Superform, Veera, and Tria—Who Will Become the Alipay of Crypto?

 I've been tracking the "wallet to bank" trend for several months now, and honestly, the pace of progress is astonishing.

-By the end of 2025, three projects hit significant transaction volume milestones—achieving what MetaMask never could: turning your cryptocurrency into real spending power without ever touching a centralized exchange (CEX).
-Superform, Veera, and Tria are no longer just crypto wallets—they’re building actual banks.
+By the end of 2025, three projects had reached significant transaction volume milestones—achieving what Metamask could not: converting your cryptocurrency into real spending power without touching a centralized exchange (CEX).
+Superform, Veera, and Tria are no longer just crypto wallets; they’re building real banks.

 The data speaks for itself.
-By November last year, Tria had reached $1 million in daily transaction volume, over 150,000 users, and an annual recurring revenue (ARR) of around $20 million.
-Veera expanded to 108 countries with 4 million users.
+By November last year, Tria was processing $1 million in daily transactions, with over 150,000 users and an annual recurring revenue (ARR) of approximately $20 million.
+Veera had expanded to 108 countries, reaching 4 million users.
 Superform’s total value locked (TVL) surged 300% in just six months, hitting $144 million.

 This isn’t another DeFi 2.0 hype cycle.
-It’s an infrastructure shift that everyone saw coming—but no one expected it to arrive this fast.
+It’s an infrastructural shift—one everyone saw coming, but no one expected to arrive this fast.

-Let’s dive deep into these three projects, and other potential contenders on the horizon.
+Let’s dive deeper into these three projects, along with other potential contenders worth watching.

 What Is an Onchain Neobank?